bingeli1212/nitrile-preview/doc/DOC-nitrile-diagram.md

 '^northeast', '^southwest', and '^southeast' directives would set the origin relative to the current size of the viewport.

-The '^xmax' sets the x of the current origin to a value that equals to the viewport width.
+The '^side' sets the x of the current origin to a value that equals to the viewport width.
-The '^ymax' sets the y of the current origin to a value that equals to the viewport height.
+The '^top' sets the y of the current origin to a value that equals to the viewport height.

-The '^node:1', '^box:1' and '^car:1' are each used to setup the offset so that it aligns with the location of a node, a box and/or a Cartesian plane.
+The '^node:1', '^box:1', '^car:1', and '^chart:1' are each used to setup the offset so that it aligns with the location of a node, a box, a Cartesian plane, or a chart.
 For the node and box, only the x/y locations are altered.
 However, for a Cartesian plane, both the x/y locations and x/y scalings are alterd.